abostroem/2021-01-07-aas-online/setup.md

 ### Install libraries in an existing conda environment

-Most of the libraries we need can be installed using conda.
+Most of the libraries we need can be installed using Conda, by running the following commands in a Terminal.

+If you are on a Mac or Linux machine, you should be able to use any Terminal.
+If you are on Windows, you might have to use the Anaconda Prompt, which you can find under the Start menu.

 ```
 conda install jupyter numpy scipy pandas matplotlib seaborn libopenblas